 The APM will be available for all people with Parkinson's — those who have been newly diagnosed, and those have been living with the disease.

-- Patient recruitment will begin March 2020 in QLD, VIC and NSW, and then roll out to other states.
+- Patient recruitment will begin later this year (2020) in NSW, VIC, SA and WA and then roll out to other states.

 - We will begin with capital city centres and extend to regional Australia where possible.